-4.26 In preparing its Local Plan, the Council published a supporting Infrastructure Delivery Plan, prepared by Roger Tym and Partners 2012.
-This Study identifies the strategic infrastructure, supporting services and community facilities required to meet the needs of new and expanding communities.
-The Council is currently appointing consultants to update the Infrastructure Delivery Study to support the review of the Core Strategy and the preparation of the Infrastructure Funding Statement by end of year.
+4.33 In preparing its Local Plan, the Council published a supporting Infrastructure Delivery Study, prepared by Roger Tym and Partners 2012.
+This Study has now been updated and published in June 2021, by consultancy team: Hyas, Richard Wood Associates and Fore Consulting, and identifies the strategic infrastructure, supporting services and community facilities required to meet the needs of new and expanding communities.
+T

-4.27 Subsequently further work was undertaken to support the preparation of the Community Infrastructure Levy (CIL).
-The CIL came into operation on 3 July 2017.
+4.34 The Community Infrastructure Levy (CIL) came into operation in this Borough, on 3 July 2017.
 The introduction of CIL, with its differential rates, introduces a cost that affects a site's land value estimate.

-4.28 Reference to Core Strategy policy CS32 Infrastructure Delivery and Developer Contributions is also relevant and Annex A of the Core Strategy includes the Infrastructure Delivery Schedule.
-The preparation of the refreshed Infrastructure Delivery Study will enable this schedule of key priorities to be updated.
+4.35 Reference to Core Strategy policy CS32 Infrastructure Delivery and Developer Contributions is also relevant.
+The preparation of the refreshed Infrastructure Delivery Study has enabled refresh of the schedule of key priorities in the Borough to be updated.

-4.29 Supporting evidence base documents exploring the viability of delivering affordable housing on small and large Sites (2012) was prepared to support the Core Strategy through examination.
-An update of this study: Housing Development Viability Appraisal Refresh Study (2019) has recently been published.
-This study also supports the preparation of two new Supplementary Planning Documents: 'Affordable Housing' and 'The Preparation of Site Based Development Appraisals: Contesting Viability' to be presented to the July 2020 Cabinet for approval to consult.
+4.36 A Housing Development Viability Appraisal Refresh Study (2019) exploring the viability of delivering affordable housing was published in June 2020.
+This study also supports the preparation of the Supplementary Planning Documents: 'Affordable Housing' and 'The Preparation of Site Based Development Appraisals: Contesting Viability' adopted by Cabinet on 21 June 2021.
+It also support the preparation of a forthcoming draft SPD on Developer Contributions to be consulted on later in the year.

-4.30 Overall, Rotherham has delivered its affordable Local Plan housing policy requirement over the last decade.
+4.37 Overall, Rotherham has delivered its Local Plan affordable housing policy requirement, (CS7 Housing Mix and Affordability refers) over the last decade.
 Any deviations from the policy requirement were justified by specific site matters, whether this relates to a lack of viability or where the planning authority has negotiated a different housing mix or an off-site commuted sum that had been judged to be equivalent in planning policy terms.
 It also reveals that the planning authority has been flexible and respectful of market conditions and site-specific matters that can affect both viability and the ability of a site to deliver its quotient of affordable housing in accordance with local plan policy.